speechbrain/speechbrain/docs/source/multigpu.md

 Important: the batch size for each GPU process will be: `batch_size / data_parallel_count`.
 So you should consider changing the batch_size value according to you need.

 ## Multi-GPU training using Distributed Data Parallel (DDP)

+*We would like to advise our users that despite being more efficient, DDP is also more prone to exhibit unexpected bugs.
+Indeed, DDP is quite server dependent and some setups might generate errors with the PyTorch implementation of DDP.
+If you encounter an issue, please report it on our github with as much information as possible.
+Indeed, DDP bugs are very challenging to replicate ...*

 The common pattern for using multi-GPU training with DDP (on a single machine with 4 GPUs):
 ```
 cd recipes/<dataset>/<task>/